VeryGoodOpenSource/flame_steering_behaviors/README.md

 An implementation of steering behaviors for Flame Behaviors.
-See [Steering Behaviors For Autonomous Characters](https://www.red3d.com/cwr/steer/) by [Craig Reynolds](https://www.red3d.com/cwr/) for an ind-depth explanation
+See [Steering Behaviors For Autonomous Characters](https://www.red3d.com/cwr/steer/) by [Craig Reynolds](https://www.red3d.com/cwr/) for an in-depth explanation

 ---